Nicholas Mavrogenes: Legacy and reputation

 Rigas Feraios, the Greek revolutionary who was a clerk for the Wallachian court, considered Mavrogenes "a villain, unworthy to be the ruler of Wallachia"; Feraios had begun a lifelong friendship with Osman Pazvantoğlu, future pasha and rebel leader, who at the time was a soldier in Mavrogenes' service — on one occasion, he defended and rescued Pazvantoğlu from the prince's wrath.
 Thomas Hope, who knew Mavrogenes personally, made him a character in a novel called Anastasius, or Memoirs of a Modern Greek.

 Mavrogenes remained a controversial figure, and historians' opinions about him are often contradictory.
 The Romanian radical and historian Nicolae Bălcescu considered him an "original and fantastic man, despising the aristocracy, but having pity of the low-ranking and poor people".
 However, another 19th-century historian, Mihail Kogălniceanu thought of him as "a new Caligula, a tyrant for the boyars, priests, merchants and peasants".
 V. A. Urechia believed him to be in fact "a great patriot and organizer", while A. D. Xenopol saw him as maniacal and cruel.

+In fiction

+Mavrogenes appears under the name Nicholas Mavroyeni in the 1819 novel Anastasius by Thomas Hope.
+The main protagonist, Anastasius, meets Mavroyeni during the campaign of Hasan-Pasha against the rebellious Arnaut mercenaries in Greece in the aftermath of the Orlov revolt.
+Back in Constantinople Mavroyeni takes Anastasius under his wing and employs him in the Phanar.
+He appears again later in the book as Hospodar of Valachia (Wallachia), where he says that he is known to be "a monster of rapaciousness and cruelty".